rlk/GLFundamentals/README.md

         const vec3& operator[](int i) const
               vec3& operator[](int i)

+    The `vec3` type implements the same subscript accessor.
+Thus `M[i][j]` is a valid reference to the matrix element at row `i` column `j`.

 - Cast-to-float giving row-order matrix data.

             operator const GLfloat*() const

+    This cast allows 3x3 matrices to be applied directly to program uniforms as follows.
+As the internal matrix representation is row-wise, pass `GL_TRUE` to the transpose argument.

+        mat3 N;
+        glUniformMatrix3fv(location, 1, GL_TRUE, N);

 ### 4-matrix